 Daurene Lewis (1943 - 2013)

-- In 1988, Lewis became the first black woman to run (unsuccessfully) in the Nova Scotia provincial election.
+- She was the first black woman in Nova Scotia to run in a provincial election.